Lugan2004/LUGVIS340_WFC2401_GroupA_LUGAN-VISAGIE_DJS11/README.md

 ## Demo

 Check out the live demo [here](https://lugvis-340-wfc-2401-group-a-lugan-visagie-djs-11.vercel.app/).
 Use the sign-in button to access the home page.
+### NOTE: There is no Authentication so there is no need for a account or any details, just click the sign in button and it will take you to the home page.

 ## Getting Started